Skip to Main Content

 Fellowships allow researchers paid opportunities to conduct their own work over a set period of time.

-Silver Special Collections Library offers pathways for the following research fellowships:
+Silver Special Collections Library offers the following fellowships:

 When Senator Patrick Leahy donated his collection of documents, papers, posters, recordings and more from his 48 years in office, his gift created opportunities for interns to support the archival librarians who are preparing this amazing collection for public access.